case study

 Mid-project, a proposal came in for AI-generated module recommendations.
 I hypothesised it would fail because I saw we hadn't dived deeply enough into users' journey in selecting resources, or what content AI could use to make its recommendation.

-Rather than flag this without evidence I embedded the question into my usability study.
-I asked users what information they needed to evaluate a module.
-I proved this was missing from most content.
+Rather than flag this without evidence, I embedded the question into my usability study.
+The information users needed to evaluate a module was missing from most content.
 Nothing for AI to pull from.

 That killed the recommender.
-This data is seeding my future build to redesign our search cards, without needing a separate study.
+This data is seeding other future builds, without needing a separate study.

 I made the case for building data hooks directly into search to compare user behaviour before and after launch, with senior management's support.
-Most builds go out without this.
-We're currently building data hooks so that we can track click-through rates so we can keep iterating rather than assume success.
+This way, we can keep iterating rather than assume success.

 Leadership now wants this search revamp as the reference model for all search across the system.

-"Thought it is opportune to convey a special note from [boss].
+"Thought it is opportune to convey a special note from [key stakeholder].
 He says that the revamped search feature is very well done.
 Keep up the great work!"

 — Product Lead

-Getting users on board for research is genuinely hard.
-Time is always tight.
-Knowing how useful it was to add the AI module recommender question into my usability study, I'd go further next time.
-I'd vibe code rough explorations of possible search card redesigns for users to interact with in the same study.
-Even a loose early sensing of what direction to take cards would give us a stronger foundation going into this redesign in the future.
+Scope creep is real, but so is the challenge of finding users.
+Knowing how we shaped product direction by adding the AI module recommender question into my usability study, I might vibe code rough explorations of search card redesigns for users to try.
+Even a loose early sensing of what direction to would give us a stronger foundation going into this redesign in the future.

 I'd also have pushed harder on the data hooks.
 When we built, the team was comfortable assuming that any interaction signal indicated relevance.
-But clicks mean different things depending on what action was taken.
-If we had captured more granular data about specific actions on search cards, it would have told us not just whether results were useful, but how users were actually engaging with them.
-That would have directly informed the card redesign and given us a much sharper picture of what to fix next.
+But if we had captured more granular data about specific actions users took, we'd know how users were actually engaging with the results, while informing our future card redesign.